alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD.md

 In Blender, an Empty object holds a few properties, the most important to us is are the x,y,z coordinates and the name of the empty object (based on the name, we know which .obj (mesh) this Empty object is associated with, to be explained shortly).

 Now that we have extracted the framework of the maze, so we need to get the meshes as well to create a 3d rendition of the maze.
-Blender has a nice scripting engine, thus it’s rather trivial to enumerate over all objects and pull a unique set of meshes you need to export from AssetStudio and import into Blender.
+Blender has a nice scripting engine, thus it's rather trivial to enumerate over all objects and pull a unique set of meshes you need to export from AssetStudio and import into Blender.
 Alternatively, in AssetStudio you can look into the structure of Maze which we exported earlier and see the needed meshes.

 ![asset studio](/assets/posts/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD/2021-12-08-14-04-44.png)